ZanMervic/MLDS2-presentation/script.md

 **Here I show a screenshot of the Simple AI agent with tooling implementation** The whole implementation (without the tool implementation) is about 25 lines of code.

-However, to use an MCP server with our custom agent, that agent needs to behave as an MCP host and include an MCP client to connect to the server.
-For multiple servers, the host creates one client per server and manages them.
+**Here I show a screenshot of the more Complex AI agent with MCP** However, to use an MCP server with our custom agent, that agent needs to behave as an MCP host and include an MCP client to connect to the server.
+Now I couldn't fit the entire implementation on the screen, but it's quite a bit more complex and it takes around 165 lines of code.
 There are tutorials on how to build your own MCP host on the official MCP site, but it's quite complex.
-**Here I show a screenshot of the more Complex AI agent with MCP** So as the implementation doesn't actually fit on the slide, that is because it's around 165 lines of code.

 From this you can see that perhaps we shouldn't use MCP everywhere.
 For smaller projects with AI agents like the one Sebastijan showed you, it's actually easier to just use the tools like we did before instead of MCP.